influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 * `urls` &ndash; note the protocol is `https` and _not_ `http`.
 * `ssl-cert` and `ssl-key` &ndash; to indicate the location of the certificate and key files.
-* `insecure-skip-verify` &ndash; for testing with a self-signed certificate.
+* `insecure-skip-verify` &ndash; for testing with a self-signed certificate set this to `true` otherwise it should be `false`, especially in production environments.
 * `subscription-protocol` &ndash; to declare the correct protocol for subscription communications.
 For example if Kapacitor is to run on HTTP then this should be set to `"http"`, however if Kapacitor is to run on "HTTPS" then this should be set to `"https"`.

 Note that when a CA file contains the certificate and key together the property